mpastell/Pweave/README.rst

 - Noweb  uses `noweb <http://www.cs.tufts.edu/~nr/noweb/>`_ syntax for separating code from documentation.
 - Markdown.
 Run code from markdown code blocks.
 - Script.
 Python script with special markup in comments.
-See: :ref:`publishing scripts <publish>`.

 Pweave is good for creating reports, tutorials, presentations etc. with embedded python code It can also be used to make websites together with e.g. Sphinx or rest2web.